-There are two ways you could do this -
+There are two ways to do it:

-For instance, yours could be Jack, a 32-year-old man who’s saving to buy a car.
+Perhaps we end up creating Jack, a 32-year-old man who’s saving to buy a car.

-- Which tools can be used to improve customer experience?
+- Which tools can be used to improve customer experience

 3. Work backward from the experience you want to deliver

 Apple brand guru Steve Jobs was an advocate of “beginning with the customer experience and working backward to the technology”.

 If it was good enough for him, then it’s good enough for you!